Contact Van Severen Law Office at (414) 270-0202 to discuss your carrying a concealed weapon case.

 Often the issue criminal defense attorneys face at trial is whether the dangerous weapon is “concealed.”
 Concealed means the weapon is hidden from ordinary observation.
 You’ll quickly notice that this language doesn’t say anything about total concealment.
 This opens up CCW charges to the possibility of including things like holsters for knives and guns, or carrying a weapon in your waistband.
 You can see the holster and you can see the outline of a weapon in the waistband, but these things are “hidden from ordinary observation.”

 Carrying a firearm in the glove box of your vehicle is another way individuals are frequently charged with this crime.
 Many people think that this kind of transportation of a firearm is legal.
 We’ve heard incorrect information that proposes that an unloaded firearm somehow passes the test.
 But this is also false.
 Unless you have a carrying a concealed weapon permit, you’re committing a crime.
+Do not simply transport your firearm in your glove box and hope for the best.

 [/vc_column_text][/vc_column][/vc_row]